bigfix/developer.bigfix.com/site/guide/basics/errors.md

 ````
 Version of files of system folder
 ````
-Will return the version of the first file it finds and then the error message **Singular expression refers to non-existent object**.
+will return the version of the first file it finds and then the error message **Singular expression refers to non-unique object**.
 If you want to output a list of all the properties of a list, make sure to make the queries plual.
 For example:
 ````
 Versions of files of system folder
 ````